inerciapt/2025_inercia_pt/content/en/participate.md

 📤 Please [submit a zip](https://inercia.partyman.cloud) with your entry: it should contain the entry itself, a PNG version if it's a strange format we might otherwise display incorrectly, 3-4 steps of your work in progress and a short text file explaining the techniques and references used.
 This text file should also explain the best way to display the entry if it needs a special viewer and special settings.

-One entry per participant allowed, choose wisely what you want to focus on!
+One entry per participant on this category allowed, choose wisely what you want to focus on!
 Some leeway on this rule to also allow collaborations but please don't abuse it.

 {{< threeimages